WoahPieStudios/RoguelikeDungeon/Documentation/articles/charactersetup_unity.md

     // Owner of the Action
     public virtual IActor owner { get; }

-    // Finds the owner in the game object. protected virtual void Awake();
+    // Finds the owner during the call of the Awake function in the game object. protected virtual void Awake();

     // Activates Action internally